d-rep/URL-Shortener/README.md

 If you want to use MySQL, then the JNDI entry is all you need.
 You can optionally remove the H2 configuration entry (`spring-h2-database.xml`) referenced inside this file: `url-shortener-web/src/main/webapp/WEB-INF/web.xml`.

-If you want to use H2, then simply edit `url-shortener-web/src/main/webapp/WEB-INF/web.xml` and change `env-prod.properties` to `env-test.properties`.
+If you want to use a different database, then add the driver to your `pom.xml` files (in the build and domain projects) and then update `env-prod.properties` with the appropriate database dialect.

 ### App Server ###
 This application uses JavaEE 6 API's, but it assumes you will be deploying to a simple servlet container like [Apache Tomcat], so implementation libraries are included by default.